Bailey–Borwein–Plouffe formula: BBP digit-extraction algorithm for

-Notice how the modulus operator always guarantees that only the fractional sum will be kept.
-To calculate 16n−k mod (8k + 1) quickly and efficiently, the modular exponentiation algorithm is used.
-When the running product becomes greater than one, the modulus is taken, just as for the running total in each sum.
+Notice how the modulus operator always guarantees that only the fractional parts of the terms of the first sum will be kept.
+To calculate 16n−k mod (8k + 1) quickly and efficiently, the modular exponentiation algorithm is done at the same loop level, not nested.
+When its running 16x product becomes greater than one, the modulus is taken, just as for the running total in each sum.

 Now to complete the calculation, this must be applied to each of the four sums in turn.
 Once this is done, the four summations are put back into the sum to π:

-Since only the fractional part is accurate, extracting the wanted digit requires that one removes the integer part of the final sum and multiplies by 16 to "skim off" the hexadecimal digit at this position (in theory, the next few digits up to the accuracy of the calculations used would also be accurate).
+Since only the fractional part is accurate, extracting the wanted digit requires that one removes the integer part of the final sum, multiplies it by 16 and keeps the integer part to "skim off" the hexadecimal digit at the desired position (in theory, the next few digits up to the accuracy of the calculations used would also be accurate).

 This process is similar to performing long multiplication, but only having to perform the summation of some middle columns.
 While there are some carries that are not counted, computers usually perform arithmetic for many bits (32 or 64) and round, and we are only interested in the most significant digit(s).
 There is a possibility that a particular computation will be akin to failing to add a small number (e.g. 1) to the number 999999999999999, and that the error will propagate to the most significant digit.

 BBP compared to other methods of computing

 This algorithm computes π without requiring custom data types having thousands or even millions of digits.
 The method calculates the nth digit without calculating the first n − 1 digits and can use small, efficient data types.
+Fabrice Bellard found a variant of BBP, Bellard's formula, which is faster.

-Though the BBP formula can directly calculate the value of any given digit of π with less computational effort than formulas that must calculate all intervening digits, BBP remains linearithmic ($O(n \log n)$), whereby successively larger values of n require increasingly more time to calculate; that is, the "further out" a digit is, the longer it takes BBP to calculate it, just like the standard π-computing algorithms.
+Though the BBP formula can directly calculate the value of any given digit of π with less computational effort than formulas that must calculate all intervening digits, BBP remains linearithmic ($O(n \log n)$), whereby successively larger values of n require increasingly more time to calculate; that is, the "further out" a digit is, the longer it takes BBP to calculate it, as with standard π-computing algorithms.